 Any AIP member may make nominations or may self nominate for the award.
-Nominees should be members of the AIP and be Australian citizens and should have been residents of Australia for at least five of the seven years preceding the closing date for nominations.
+Nominees must have been members of the AIP for at least 6 months, be Australian citizens and been residents of Australia for at least five of the seven years preceding the closing date for nominations.
 The Medal shall not be awarded more than once to any person.

 The award consists of a medal and is open to competition in any year among persons resident in Australia for at least five out of the seven years preceding the closing date of the entry for the award.
 The award shall be given for original research making, in the opinion of the examiners, the most important contribution to physics.
 This will be judged in papers published during the four years immediately preceding the date on which entries for the award close, supported where appropriate by unpublished papers or reports on work carried out during that period.

 If a candidate considers that knowledge of work carried out prior to the four year period is necessary for the correct evaluation of the record of work submitted for the award, reference may be made to the work where published, or an unpublished account of such previous work may be submitted.
 The Medal shall not be awarded more than once to the same person.

 Candidates for the award should provide the following:

 - A brief curriculum vitae covering personal details, academic and professional qualifications, outline professional career history, and honours and distinguished awards.
 A full CV is not necessary.

 - A short account of the research achievements of the candidate (or candidates if there is a joint submission) setting out the achievements on which the application rests and drawing attention to those articles that are important.